Timmy Hill

 Timothy Grant Hill (born February 25, 1993) is an American professional stock car racing driver and team owner.
-He last competed part-time in the NASCAR Craftsman Truck Series, driving the No. 56 Toyota Tundra TRD Pro for his team, Hill Motorsports, part-time in the NASCAR Cup Series, driving the No. 66 Ford Mustang Dark Horse for Garage 66, and part-time in the ARCA Menards Series East, driving the No. 56 Toyota Camry for Hill Motorsports.
-He previously competed part-time in the NASCAR Xfinity Series.
+He competes part-time in the NASCAR Craftsman Truck Series, driving the No. 56 Toyota Tundra TRD Pro for his team, Hill Motorsports, and part-time in the NASCAR Cup Series, driving the No. 66 Ford Mustang Dark Horse for Garage 66.
+He has previously competed in the NASCAR Xfinity Series, ARCA Menards Series, ARCA Menards Series East, and NASCAR K&N Pro Series West.

 Hill was born in Port Tobacco, Maryland, and began racing go-karts at the age of 12.
 In karting, he won two World Karting Association championships, two King George Speedway track championships, and the Concord Speedway Winter Championship.
 Afterward, Hill raced in Legend cars, the Allison Legacy Series, the K&N Pro Series East, and the ARCA Racing Series.
 In 2011, Hill moved to Rick Ware Racing in the Nationwide Series, where he won Rookie of the Year honors.

 He is the son of former NASCAR driver Jerry Hill and brother of current NASCAR driver Tyler Hill, who shared driving duties in 2023 and co-owns the No. 56 truck with Timmy.